Posted on May 3, 2023 by Rebekah Alegria

 My professors have been my highlight.
 I’m just getting to know the professors as I continue on my academic journey and when they show you that they care and they understand, they get your mind going, and they inspire you to keep learning and keep going.

 There are so many different people at UTSA.
-There are students straight out of high school, but there are also a lot of students that are just like me.
-There are students that are parents with jobs, and they’re still there rolling with the punches.
+There are students straight out of high school, but there are also a lot of students who are just like me.
+There are students who are parents with jobs, and they’re still there rolling with the punches.

 Meeting everybody, meeting my peers, my fellow students and meeting my professors and everybody at the Carlos Alvarez College of Business has been great.
 It really is like a team, a family effort.
 We all have each other’s backs.